spotontom/secdevops/tablesJay.md

 studentLname | VARCHAR(50) | verifies student at sign-in
 studentEmail | VARCHAR(100) | username part can be unique studentID studentMajor | VARCHAR(100) | student degree program
-studentCourses | VARCHAR(255) | list of courses, separated by commas studentUpdated | DATETIME | Timestamp of when the user account was last updated.
+studentUpdated | DATETIME | Timestamp of when the user account was last updated.

 ### ✓ Admins